flowagi-eu/flo-webcomponents/README.md

 ```

-For testing, the above is fine, but when you're rendering a list of HTML items you want to avoid using .innerHTML and instead render custom compnents like this (see also example/components/list-counters.js) :
+For testing, the above is fine, however, when you're rendering a list of HTML items you want to avoid using .innerHTML and instead render custom compnents like this (see also example/components/list-counters.js) :

 ```
 const container = this.$('.container');